 NOTE: If your DACA was granted initially by U.S. Immigration and Customs Enforcement (ICE) and not USCIS, you must fill out all the sections and answer all the questions on the forms and submit all supporting documentation as if you were filing an initial request.
 The completed forms and supporting documentation must then be submitted to USCIS.

-When you apply to renew DACA, you must include the fee of $495.
+When you apply to renew DACA, you must include the fee of $495 made out to “U.S. Department of Homeland Security.”
 In very limited circumstances, applicants may be exempted from having to pay the fees.

 YES.
 You can apply for renewal even if your last application was rejected specifically due to not meeting the October 5, 2017, deadline.

 ■ How long will it take USCIS to process my DACA renewal application?

 We can’t know for certain how long it will take USCIS to process your application, but we know from reports by DACA applicants that USCIS lately has been processing cases in a timely manner, within its initial goal of 120 days.